CoinbaseStablecoin/coinbase-ens-contract/README.md

 ```

 Please refer to the tests for `.resolve` and `.resolveWithProof` in
-`CoinbaseResolver.test.ts` to learn more about how this works.
+`ENSResolver.test.ts` to learn more about how this works.

 ## Requirements